 | Animal welfare | Walk shelter dogs for a morning | Did I feel a strong connection? |

-After each test, ask:
+After a test, ask:

 - Did this energize or drain me?